THE PHILIP SMITH MEMORIAL EQUITATION CHAMPIONSHIP

-On the following day the Jumping Phase also commences on their own horse and here again the competitors are allowed no assistance.
+On the following day the Jumping Phase also commences on their own horse and each others horses.
+Here again the competitors are not allowed any assistance.
 They walk the course on their own and then report to the Steward in the warm-up area.

 The track commences with a Gymnastic that is ridden one hand, no stirrups, followed by a course of 9 fences including 1 treble, set at a height and technicality of between 1.15m/1.20m.

 In the words of Rogan Asken after judging the Championship in 2013 –